-Innova-Mass Flow Meter electronics are available mounted directly to the flow body, or remotely mounted.
+DVH /DVE Flow Meter electronics are available mounted directly to the flow body, or remotely mounted.
 The electronics housing may be used indoors or outdoors, including wet environments.
-Power requirements are 100 milliamps at 12-36 VDC.
-An optional AC powered unit is available.
+Available input power options are: DC loop powered (2-wire), DC powered, or AC powered.
 Three analog output signals are available for your choice of three of the five process variables: mass flow rate, volumetric flow rate, temperature, pressure or fluid density.
+A pulse output signal for remote to-talization and MODBUS or HART communications are also available.

-Innova-Mass Flow Meters include a local 2 x 16 character LCD display housed within the enclosure.
+DVH /DVE Flow Meters include a local 2 x 16 character LCD display housed within the enclosure.
 Local operation and reconfiguration is accomplished using six pushbuttons operated via finger touch.
 For hazardous locations, the six buttons can be operated with the electronics enclosure sealed using a hand-held magnet, thereby not compromising the integrity of the hazardous location certification.

 The electronics include nonvolatile memory that stores all configuration information.
 The nonvolatile memory allows the flow meter to function immediately upon power up, or after an interruption in power.
+All flow meters are calibrated and configured for the customer's flow application.